KColagiovanni/Strava_Activity/README.md

 ## Description
 This project was designed to analyze downloaded data from Strava or Garmin.
 Viewing activities allows users to easily filter and search for activities and see their filtered or unfiltered activity data displayed on a graph.
 The user can also view the details of the individual activities, when they are selected.
+Activities from other apps may be added in the future.

 ## User Guide